lpezet/spring-boot-multi-datasources/README.md

 This is **NOT** about **WETHER** this should be done, it's about **HOW** to do it, when you're facing that situation.

-In my book, the best approach is a micro-service implementation where each service gets to deal with its own (abd usually single) data source, or consuming other micro-services (abd each of those dealing with their own data source).
+In my book, the best approach is a micro-service implementation where each service gets to deal with its own (and usually single) data source, or consuming other micro-services (abd each of those dealing with their own data source).

 # Overview